 Luckily, this delay also meant that many more manufacturers had come out with either underwater digital cameras, or digital cameras with underwater housings.
 So in January 2004 we returned to Ocelot with a 4MP Canon A80 and a custom Canon underwater housing.
 The Canon's small 3x zoom lens was not as good as our Fuji Finepix (f2.8, 6x optical zoom) that took all of the out-of-water shots of our trip prior to December 2006, but it seems adequate for our underwater needs.
 Underwater shots are typically in the range of 1-20 feet (0.3-7m), and the Canon actually has a bigger CCD (the "film" of a digital camera) than the Fuji.
 This allows us to pick out a fish from a larger image and still have it be big enough for the web.
 The Canon A80, while physically small, has all the aperture, shutter speed, and other manual setting options that our Canon A-2 SLR's had when we used film cameras.
 And the underwater housing is dedicated to the camera, and so all those features are accessible even underwater!

-The Canon A80 gave out (electronic problems) in late 2006, so we purchased a Canon A710 IS, with 7 megapixels and a 6x optical zoom.
+The Canon A80 gave out (electronic problems) in late 2006, so we purchased a 7 megapixel Canon A710 IS, with a 6x optical zoom.
 Unfortunately, each camera has its own unique underwater housing, so we were up for a new housing as well.
 With our son Christopher off at college, Amanda has become our primary underwater photographer.
-(Our land camera, by the way, was changed form the Fuji to a much better Canon Rebel digital SLR which has 8 megapixels and takes our wonderful IS telephoto lenses from our old Canon A-series film cameras.)
+(Our land camera, by the way, was changed from the Fuji to a much better 8 megapixel Canon Rebel digital SLR which takes our wonderful image stabilized telephoto lenses from our old Canon A-series film cameras.)

 Top Level: Home | Destinations | Cruising Info | Underwater | Boat Guests | Ocelot | Sue | Jon | Amanda | Chris | Site Map | Make a Comment